stjudecloud/docs/docs/guides/data/run-your-tools.md

 To upload your own tools and run them on data in you DNAnexus project you must use the [command line](command-line.md).

-Reference the [Creating A Cloud App Tutorial](../../guides/data/creating-a-cloud-app.md) for more information on how to package your own tools and run them in the cloud environment.
+Refer to the [Creating A Cloud App Tutorial](../../guides/data/creating-a-cloud-app.md) for more information on how to package your own tools and run them in the cloud environment.

 ### Frequently asked questions
 **Q. Can I submit my data to St. Jude Cloud?**